delta-io/delta/PROTOCOL.md

 Delta supports three kinds of checkpoints:

 1. UUID-named Checkpoints: These follow [V2 spec](#v2-spec) which uses the following file name: `n.checkpoint.u.{json/parquet}`, where `u` is a UUID and `n` is the snapshot version that this checkpoint represents.
+Here `n` must be zero padded to have length 20.
 The UUID-named V2 Checkpoint may be in json or parquet format, and references zero or more checkpoint sidecars in the `_delta_log/_sidecars` directory.
 A checkpoint sidecar is a uniquely-named parquet file: `{unique}.parquet` where `unique` is some unique string such as a UUID.